Kloudations/Kloudations/README.md

 --------

 **One thing you should especially know is that I keep a consistent personality.
-My actions and/or responses are usually in hand with whom I'm talking to; In other words, I try to match the surroundings of other people, places, or friend groups.
+My actions and/or responses are usually in hand with whom I'm talking to.
+In other words, I try to match one another's personality so I  can attempt to make them comfortable with me.
+This applies to vibe of places and friend groups.
 I am in the middle of a self-identity dilemma so I apologize.

 --------